Barclays halts agriculture trading with hedge funds

 Although Barclays is one of the top five banks in commodities - which together are estimated to control about 70 percent of the commodities trading pot - agricultural trading has not been a major area for it.

-One trader who specialized in agriculture departed Barclays last week during the reorganization, an industry source said.

-The British bank along with Deutsche Bank and J.P.
-Morgan built up commodities in the past decade to challenge established veterans Goldman Sachs and Morgan Stanley.
+The British bank along with Deutsche Bank (DBKGn.DE) and J.P.
+Morgan (JPM.N) built up commodities in the past decade to challenge established veterans Goldman Sachs (GS.N) and Morgan Stanley (MS.N).

 Jenkins did not give any further details of changes within the bank’s commodity business, but a presentation on the bank’s website said the restructuring has largely been completed.